authlete/authlete-ruby-sample-server/README.md

 * 'Claims' and 'ACR' are not set in the request for `/auth/authorization/issue` API.
-They are needed when the authorization endpoint supports any f `response_type`s which issue an ID token.
+They are needed when the authorization endpoint supports any of `response_type`s which issue an ID token.

 * The token endpoint does not support "Resource Owner Password Credentials", so it always fails when the token request contains `grant_type=password`.